gnaslaniec/flask-crud-api/DESIGN_RATIONALE.md

 - **Application Factory**: The Flask app is created via `create_app` (`app/__init__.py`), enabling configuration overrides for testing and future environments.
 - **Extensions Module**: A single `SQLAlchemy` instance is initialised in `app/extensions.py` and imported wherever models need it, centralising ORM configuration.
-- **Blueprint Routing**: All HTTP routes live in `app/routes.py` under one blueprint, making it straightforward to extend or version the API later.
+- **Blueprint Routing**: HTTP routes are grouped into modules under `app/routes/`, all registering on a shared blueprint for clean separation by resource (auth, users, projects, tasks).

 ## Data Model Choices